colinmurphy/studioforty9-magento-theme/README.md

 3. **compileIE9:** Whether to compile your ie9 stylesheets when running gulp or gulp sass.
 Default: true

+### 3.6 PHPStorm

+If you are using PHPStorm you should find the gulpfile.js in the project view and right click and select "Show Gulp Tasks".
+This will now allow you to run the gulpfile from PHPStorm which is quite useful.

 ## 4. SASS

 This theme was built so you should edit the scss file copied over from RWD.